technomancy/bussard/readme.md

 * stations that use different OSes
 * virtualization to allow you to run station code on your ship
 * abandoned civilizations and artifacts

+During development it may be expedient to run `ship.cheat.comm_range = 9999999` in order to make testing login interaction easier.

 ## Influences